 Most courts prefer not to grant motions to vacate judgments.
 This is particularly the case when the motion relates to evidence that has been newly discovered.
 If the party requesting to vacate the judgment didn't exercise due diligence to get the evidence in time to show it during the original court case, the court won't grant the motion to vacate.
 In some jurisdictions, newly discovered evidence is not grounds for a judgment to be vacated.

 How Evictions Work: Rules for Landlords and Property Managers

 When evicting a tenant, the first step is making sure the lease or rental agreement is legally terminated.
 This process is done by providing legal written notice to the tenant, as outlined in the termination statute of the specific state in which the property is located.

 If the agreement is being terminated based on a violation, such as failure to pay rent or violating the rules, the tenant may have the option to reform their behavior, such as by paying all outstanding rent or rehoming a pet that isn't allowed in the residence.
 However, if the tenant doesn't reform their behavior or vacate the property, the next legal step is filing a lawsuit to begin the eviction process.
 This process is also referred to as a lawsuit for unlawful detainer.

 If you need help with an agreement to vacate property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.